jacqueswest/web_ui_tests/README.md

 **NB:** For Windows ensure you tick **_Add Python 3.7 to PATH_** during installation

+## Verify Python and pip installation
+From _cmd_ or _bash prompt_, execute:

+    python --version
+        Output example: Python 3.7
+    pip --version
+        Output example: /Users/mac/project/lib/python3.7/site-packages/pip (python 3.7)

+If you experience any problems see section _Python and pip path tips for windows_

+## NB: Python and pip path tips for windows
+If you have issues executing python and/or pip in git bash prompt then use windows native cmd.

+If pip application can't still not be found, add pip path to the environment variables.

+Find python 3 installation folder and under it you should find the scripts folder, add this scripts path to environment variables, see below possible path:

+    C:\Users\{UserAccountName}\AppData\Local\Programs\Python\Python37-32\Scripts

 ## Upgrade PIP(_Python package manager_)
 From _cmd_ or _bash prompt_, execute: